rasmusab/officialcocktails/officialcocktails.com/content/cocktails/manhattan.md

 ![](/cocktail-images/manhattan.jpeg)

-## Directions for how to make a Manhattan
+## Directions for how to make the Manhattan

 1. Fill a mixing glass with ice cubes.
 2. Pour 50 ml of Rye whiskey into the mixing glass.